[Interview] West urged to reveal where Lukashenko hides money

 Russia threat

-"If Putin intervened [in this way], it would seriously damage his own popularity at home," Tsepkalo said.
+"If Putin intervened [in Belarus], it would seriously damage his own popularity at home," Tsepkalo said.

 Russian people felt "very close" to Belarusians, he noted, and there was no pretext for a Russian crackdown because the Belarus protests were so peaceful and because they were not aimed against Russian power.